garthmortensen/BetterCryptoBureau/04_Implementation/README.md

 For each refined story in Implementing:

-1. Draw a rough uml diagram per narration.
+1. Draw a rough UML diagram per narration.

 2. Code the UML